any ideas?

 I also used baby gated to keep Coco in the kitchen at night when we got her at 8 weeks old.

-The first night has been fine, but on the second night, she barked and cried, and pushed the baby gate (we didn't used the screws) so strongly, even though she was so small, she nearly destroyed it !
+The first night has been fine, but on the second night, she barked and cried, and pushed the baby gate (we didn't used the screws) so strongly, even though she was so small, she nearly destroyed it :shock: !

 Anyway, since that night, she sleeps in the bedroom with us.
 She has never destroyed anything in our home, day or night.